 Guitar chords – a collection of chords and tips

-Guitar Chord is the site for you who want to learn your first guitar chords or wish to discover new ones.
-You will furthermore find the theory of the chords and put in context with chord progressions and songs so you in an instant can begin to practice what you learn.
+Guitar Chord is the site for you who wants to learn your first guitar chords or wish to discover new ones.
+You will find diagrams and the chords are put in context with chord progressions so you in an instant can begin to practice what you learn.
 All the theoretical substance has been minimized and you are given straightforward facts that helps you to get into the guitar playing right away.

 Guitar chords are groups of notes and these deliver harmony when played together.
 They can be used for everything from one-chord grooves to long progressions with key changes.
 Let’s look at the C major chord, which includes the notes C, E and G.

 C Major chord

 In this specific C chord (a chord can be played in many ways), there are five notes played together: C, E, G (open string), C and E (open string).
 We sometimes play the same note twice but in different octaves to get a richer sound.